Edric-Ignacio/ESP32-Quadruped-Robot-IK-PCA9685-WiFi-Control/README.md

 # ESP32-Quadruped-Robot-IK-PCA9685-WiFi-Control
-ESP32-powered quadruped robot — Three-bar linkage legs, 12 DOF, C++ trot gait control using WiFi This was a walking quadruped built as an individual Summer project as a 1st year in kcl,
+A four-legged walking robot built as an individual project during my first year of General Engineering at KCL.
+Each leg uses a three-bar linkage mechanism driven by 3 servos, giving 12 degrees of freedom total, all coordinated from a single ESP32 microcontroller running a trot gait.

 # Overview